TUM-FAF/IDE/MIDPS_LAB_1.md

   _More details you'll provide in your report, less questions I'll give to you during presentation of your report._

-  _If you don't understand some words in this document please google it._
+  _If you don't understand any words in this document please google it._

   _If you don't understand google explanation then try to ask for a help from colleagues or friends._